JustinMShea/phoenixdown/README.md

 You need to edit the individual chapter R Markdown files to write your thesis.

 You can write in the Rmd files without RStudio (in fact RStudio lacks some conveniences for writing, such as live spell-checking and live word count).
-One may prefer to do some writing and editing of your Rmd files in their favourite text editor.
-[Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/) and [Emacs](https://www.gnu.org/software/emacs/) are popular choices, ultimatly returning to R or RStudio to work on code.
+One may prefer to do some writing and editing of your Rmd files in their favorite text editor.
+[Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/) and [Emacs](https://www.gnu.org/software/emacs/) are popular choices, ultimately returning to R or RStudio to work on code.

 ## Rendering